This white paper addresses the following openfunds fields:

 FPH template

-An FPH template recommendation can be found here, giving examples of both a “full” template, including all 81 fields for maximum detail, and a more lightweight “basic” template, using a more minimal set of 24 fields.
+An FPH template recommendation can be found here, giving examples of both a “full” template, including more than 90 fields for maximum detail, and a more lightweight “basic” template, using a more minimal set of 24 fields.

 Document Information